 - Repeat Step 1 to create two additional coordinators in two additional availability zones.
 Examples of the installation commands you need to run are available.

-logging-and-metricsclusters to use three availability zones and resize the cluster to use at least 4 GB of RAM.
+logging-and-metricsdeployments to use three availability zones and resize the nodes to use at least 4 GB of RAM.
 This change makes sure that the clusters used by the administration console are highly available and provisioned sufficiently.